Work and Study.

 Carey Business School provides assistance for full-time students seeking casual or part-time positions within the school.

-To review positions and apply, visit Handshake.
+To review positions and apply, visit SMILE.

 Casual or part-time positions are available to full-time students carrying a full-time course load of 9 credits or more per semester.
 Students must possess an excellent academic record and maintain a professional working relationship with faculty, students, and administrative staff.
 Student workers are permitted to work a maximum of 20 hours per week combined and may not have more than two positions at one time.